intel/opencl-intercept-layer/docs/capture_single_kernels.md

 ## Introduction

-Often, problems in an OpenCL accelerated program such as bugs or performance issues, only affect single kernels.
+Often, problems in an OpenCL accelerated program, such as bugs or performance issues, only affect single kernels.
-The functionality described in this document can assist in finding and fixing these problems by allowing you to extract ("capture") a single kernel with its corresponding arguments, buffers, build options, global offsets, global and local work-group sizes, and either the kernel source or a device binary.
+The functionality described in this document can assist in finding and fixing these problems by extracting ("capturing") a single kernel from an application with its corresponding arguments, buffers, build options, global offsets, global and local work-group sizes, and either the kernel source or a device binary.

-These are then combined by a python script, which is automatically placed in the right directory.
+The different parts of extracted kernel can then be combined by a python script.
-Running this script will run ("replay") the single kernel and output the buffers it calculated.
+Executing the python script will run ("replay") the single kernel and output the buffers the kernel calculated.

 ## Requirements

-To replay the captured kernels, you will need the following Python libraries:
+To replay the captured kernels, you will need the following Python packages:

 * `pyopencl`
 * `numpy`